 Education and Health Consultant

 Caroline is responsible for training and empowering women groups with skills that can be applied to gain employment in the renewable energy sector.
-Her focus is educating communities with the health benefits of using solar energy.
-She holds a diploma in Clinical Psychiatry from the Butabika School of Psychiatric Nursing.
+Her focus is educating communities about the health benefits of using solar energy.
+She holds a diploma in Clinical Psychiatry from the Butabika School of Psychiatric Clinical Officers.

 Field Research Analyst

-Siriman is responsible for project and report development.
+Siriman is responsible for the project and reports development.
 He creates surveying tools and analyzes data from the field while supporting various teams in all phases of each project.
 He has a vast background in Environmental Agriculture through his Bachelor's Degree from Makerere University.